StefanGrimminck/ES6-T62/assignment2/paper.md

 ```c
 *(volatile uint32_t*)regval
 ```
+regval is a casted pointer to a unsigned 32-bit integer.
+After this operation, the result wil the actual number stored in the address pointed to by regval.
+Volatile is used to make sure the register value isn't baed on the compiler's optimalisation or the use of an old copy of the variable.

 Ofcourse the register (```regval```) is first translated from a virtual to a physical address before reading its values.
 This translation is done earlier in our code with the following line.
 ```regval = io_p2v(addr); ```